Research

 Kamada, Takuma.
 “Blessing or Curse for Organized Crime?
 The Long-term Effects of the Energy Transition from Coal to Oil on the Yakuza.”

-It focuses on Japanese organized crime, the yakuza, and the 1960s energy transition from domestic coal to imported oil.
-The transition reduced coal mining jobs, negatively impacting both coal miners and yakuza groups involved in the coal mining industry.
+It focuses on Japanese organized crime, the yakuza, and the 1960s energy transition from domestic coal to imported oil, which triggered widespread mine closures.
+Some yakuza groups operated in coal mining as labor brokers, protection racketeers, or contractors.

 Abstract